chase-palumbo/ChessV2/README.md

 # Chase's Chess
-A chess app with AI functionality as well as 2 player.
+A chess app where you can play against the computer, as well as with two people.
 Made with vanilla JavaScript.